-The Travel Corporation (TTC) and our family of 40 award-winning travel brands is committed to reaching net zero GHG emissions across the value chain by 2050 from a 2019 baseline year.
+The Travel Corporation (TTC) and our portfolio of 18 award-winning travel brands is committed to reaching net zero GHG emissions across the value chain by 2050 from a 2019 baseline year.
 Our net zero targets have been validated by the Science Based Targets initiative.
 This ambition is backed by our Climate Action Plan, which commits us to Measure, Reduce, Restore, and Evolve.

 In order to reduce emissions to achieve our verified near-term, long-term, and net zero science-based targets, in 2022, we announced our industry-first Carbon Fund which will finance our transition to a low-carbon business.
 The fund is generated by brand contributions based on whether they are a low, medium or high emitter, and will be dedicated to investments selected for their ability to decarbonize our travel brands.
 We will publicly report on this fund in our annual Impact Report.

-Our decarbonization plan is focused on five key areas of the business:
+Our decarbonization plan is focused on four key areas of the business:

 ♦ Reducing fuel emissions from our Uniworld ships